 Press the release on the door to open the storage compartment.

-The storage compartment may be used to secure sunglasses or a similar object.
+The storage compartment may be used to secure sunglasses or a similar object and the front tab can be used for holding tickets, paper, envelopes, etc. The front bin may be used to store small objects.